awsdocs/amazon-s3-userguide/doc_source/Welcome.md

 ### Storage classes<a name="RRS"></a>

 Amazon S3 offers a range of storage classes designed for different use cases\.
-For example, you can store mission\-critical production data in S3 Standard for frequent access, save costs by storing infrequently accessed data in S3 Standard\-IA or S3 One Zone\-IA, and archive data at the lowest costs in S3 Glacier and S3 Glacier Deep Archive\.
+For example, you can store mission\-critical production data in S3 Standard for frequent access, save costs by storing infrequently accessed data in S3 Standard\-IA or S3 One Zone\-IA, and archive data at the lowest costs in S3 Glacier Instant Retrieval, S3 Glacier Flexible Retrieval, and S3 Glacier Deep Archive\.

 You can store data with changing or unknown access patterns in S3 Intelligent\-Tiering, which optimizes storage costs by automatically moving your data between four access tiers when your access patterns change\.
 These four access tiers include two low\-latency access tiers optimized for frequent and infrequent access, and two opt\-in archive access tiers designed for asynchronous access for rarely accessed data\.

 For more information, see [Using Amazon S3 storage classes](storage-class-intro.md)\.
-For more information about S3 Glacier, see the [https://docs.aws.amazon.com/amazonglacier/latest/dev/introduction.html](https://docs.aws.amazon.com/amazonglacier/latest/dev/introduction.html)\.
+For more information about S3 Glacier Flexible Retrieval, see the [https://docs.aws.amazon.com/amazonglacier/latest/dev/introduction.html](https://docs.aws.amazon.com/amazonglacier/latest/dev/introduction.html)\.

 ### Storage management<a name="features-storage-management"></a>